logaan/vlad/README.md

 * Vlad is not tied to the web.
 It is suitable for more than just form data processing.
 It is also not tied to any web framework.

-## TODO

-* The predicate checks seem to be backwards.
-Should they not return true to represent validity?
-* It would be quite nice to have a method that wraps errors up in lists and nil values in empty lists.
-* It would also be quite nice to auto generate the error objects from the method signatures as they seem to be identicle.
-* equals-value and equals-field are terrible names.

 ## License

 Copyright © 2012 Logan Campbell